What is contract intelligence?

 Business operations rely on contracts as they govern relationships, obligations, and revenue across industries.
 Historically, managing these agreements relied on manual processes, which were often time-consuming, error-prone, and limited in scalability.

-Over time, technology transformed traditional contract management through digital storage and workflow automation.
+Over time, technology has transformed traditional contract management through digital storage and workflow automation.
 However, as businesses face increasing complexities in their contracts, the need for more advanced solutions has led to the rise of contract intelligence.

 What is contract intelligence?